ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 **Authentication server:** The entity which acts as the TLS server in the EAP-TLS protocol.
 RADIUS (RFC 2865) is a frequently-used authentication server protocol.

-**Authenticator:** The authenticator is the device which acts as a server the EAPOL (EAP over LAN) protocol, and is a client of the authentication server.
+**Authenticator:** The authenticator is the device which acts as a server in the EAPOL (EAP over LAN) protocol, and is a client of the authentication server.
 The authenticator is responsible for passing EAP messages between the supplicant and the authentication server, and for ensuring that only authenticated supplicants gain access to the network.

 [https://datatracker.ietf.org/doc/html/rfc5216](EAP-TLS) is a mature and widely-used protocol for network authentication, for IoT and IT equipment.